-8.8.1 If a Councillor has a conflict of interest in a matter which is to be considered or discussed at a meeting of Council or a delegated committee, a meeting of a community asset committee, or any other meeting conducted under the auspices of Council, the Councillor must, if they are attending the meeting, disclose the conflict of interest in accordance with the Governance Rules (unless any of the exemptions apply).

-- 8.8.2 A Councillor who has a conflict of interest in a matter being considered at a Council meeting, a delegated committee meeting, a community asset committee meeting or any other meeting conducted under the auspices of Council at which they are present must disclose that conflict of interest by: - (a) disclosing that conflict of interest by explaining the nature of the conflict of interest to those present at the Council meeting before the matter is considered; or - (b) providing to the Chief Executive Officer before the meeting commences a written notice: - (i) advising of the conflict of interest; and - (ii) explaining the nature of the conflict of interest; and - (iii) detailing, if the nature of the conflict of interest involves a Councillor's relationship with or a gift from another person, the: - A. name of the other person; and - B. nature of the relationship with that other person or the date of receipt, value and type of gift received from the other person; and - C. nature of that other person's interest in the matter, and then immediately before the matter is considered announcing to those present that they have a conflict of interest and that a written notice has been given to the Chief Executive Officer under the applicable rule.
+- 8.4.1 If a Councillor has a conflict of interest in a matter which is to be considered or discussed at a meeting of Council or a delegated committee, a meeting of a community asset committee, or any other meeting conducted under the auspices of Council, the Councillor must, if they are attending the meeting, disclose the conflict of interest in accordance with the Governance Rules (unless any of the exemptions apply). - 8.4.2 A Councillor who has a conflict of interest in a matter being considered at a Council meeting, a delegated committee meeting, a community asset committee meeting or any other meeting conducted under the auspices of Council at which they are present must disclose that conflict of interest by: - disclosing that conflict of interest by explaining the nature of the conflict of interest to those present at the Council meeting before the matter is considered; or - o providing to the Chief Executive Officer before the meeting commences a written notice: - advising of the conflict of interest; and - explaining the nature of the conflict of interest; and - detailing, if the nature of the conflict of interest involves a Councillor's relationship with or a gift from another person, the: - name of the other person; and and then immediately before the matter is considered announcing to those present that they have a conflict of interest and that a written notice has been given to the Chief Executive Officer under the applicable rule.